bretep/health-go/README.md

 Additionally, library exports `Measure` function that returns summary status for all the registered health checks, so it can be used in non-HTTP environments.

+### Action-Triggered Environment Variable for Enhanced Decision-making:
+In the event of an error triggering an action, the system sets an environment variable, named `HEALTH_GO_MESSAGE`, with the corresponding error message.
+This feature provides a deeper context for the command executed by the action, enabling it to access and utilize `HEALTH_GO_MESSAGE`.
+Consequently, the command can make more informed decisions based on the specific nature of the error message.
+This integration between error handling and command execution paves the way for more adaptive and intelligent system responses.

 ### Handler

 ```go